rustyrussell/lightning-rfc-old/communications/low/01-encryption.md

 ## Initial Handshake ##

-The first packet sent by a node is of form:
+The first message sent by a node is of form:

 1. `length`: 4 byte little-endian
 2. `sessionpubkey`: 33 byte DER-encoded compressed public EC-key